MedleyHealth/OnPrem/README.md

 * Follow principles of differential privacy in your code
 * Research must be secure to be private

-We must protect the privacy of our patients.
-We promise - mathematically - that patient privacy will be protected.

 ### 2. Transparency - of research

 Second, share knowledge.